A guest post from Salvador

 Just for a minute, whilst we ponder what the future British Army vehicles should look like, let’s have a look at what the Germans are already fielding.

 As I said, I have run completely out of time so the fantasy fleet is simply a list and the legacy vehicles or roles that they replace.
 Roughly in order of size, they are:

 Foxhound, to be produced in both 4×4 and 6×6 versions and role models produced to replace Land-rover, Wolf, WMIK, Snatch, Ambulance, Jackal, Coyote, Panther and Husky.
 It could possibly replace Ridgeback but will quickly mention my views on MRAPs later

-A new vehicle, combining the Supacat HMT and Foxhound technology, produced in large 6×6 and 8×8 configuration, to take the place of the 5t MAN SV trucks and provide enhanced load carrying capability for a new TSV type role and to provide protected high mobility transport for light artillery weapons (LIMAWS(G) and LIMAWS(R) and to provide a platform for any weapons or sensor, that does need the larger utility vehicles or a full blown tracked AFV.
-An mine resistant and ballistic version of the vehicle below:
+A new vehicle, combining the Supacat HMT and Foxhound technology, produced in large 6×6 and 8×8 configuration, to take the place of the 5t MAN SV trucks and provide enhanced load carrying capability for a new TSV type role and to provide protected high mobility transport for light artillery weapons (LIMAWS(G) and LIMAWS(R) and to provide a platform for any weapons or sensor, that does need the larger utility vehicles or a full-blown tracked AFV.
+A mine-resistant and ballistic version of the vehicle below:

-This would replace the various Pinzgauer 6x6s and the current HMT ranges along with the ubiquitous 4 tonne!
-As well have providing new capability
+This would replace the various Pinzgauer 6x6s and the current HMT ranges along with the ubiquitous 4 tonnes!
+As well have to provide new capability

 There is a need for a vehicle or vehicles to replace the CVR(T) and Viking vehicles.
 William F Owen in his RUSI article stated: